 One thing I’ve learned since being at Rapita is that lots of medium and large companies boast of having a "small company mentality" but only small companies can actually achieve this, and Rapita certainly does!
 The openness of the environment here means that everyone’s ideas are listened to, and everyone makes a meaningful contribution to the company, while the flexibility in working times and the ability to work in different departments (wherever your skills can be of use) really fosters innovation in a way that is impossible in large companies with more rigid structures.
 Despite Rapita being a small company, I’ve had the opportunity to work on some really big projects such as cutting-edge commercial airliners, satellites, and the next generation of connected vehicles.

 The size of the company and the cooperative ethos here means that you really get to know everyone in the company.
 Everyone is happy to help, and there is a great social scene outside of work.

 I very much look forward to what the future holds with Rapita.

-I started working at Rapita as a Technical Writer / Copywriter in Autumn 2016.
+I started working at Rapita as a Technical Writer / Copywriter in Autumn 2016, before moving to a technical marketing role in November 2019.
 Due to the needs of my role, I need to learn from, discuss and work with lots of people here, and I was immediately impressed by just how friendly and helpful everyone here is.
 Having come from an unrelated (Biochemistry PhD) background, this really helped me get up to speed quickly in the completely new environment.

 Rapita life doesn’t end in the office, of course.
 I enjoy attending our semi-regular cinema outings, where, recently, we’ve been keeping up with the latest Marvel films as well as watching some classics.
 There’s also a strong cycle culture here, and the flexible working hours mean it’s entirely possible to go for a ride during the afternoon to avoid that mid-afternoon slump!